 Here is the race summary:

 Note: Heavy music.
 Can mute and watch.

 That was the opportunity that Alesi was waiting for.
 He grabbed the place with both hands and pressed ahead without a drop in verve.
-That position was hardly going to change as the second-placed Barrichello was nearly twenty-five second adrift.
+That position was hardly going to change as the second-placed Barrichello was nearly 25 seconds adrift.